 Flex: This feels borderline stiff torsionally and longitudinally.
 It’s not a mellow flex.

 Switch: The same either way.
 It’s meant to be ridden both ways. (insert joke here)

 Jibbing- Nah….it wasn’t friendly to us but it can be done if you are a good rider.
 The flex is pretty stiff here but it’s fine for sliding across non technical boxes and hitting bonks.

 Pipe: This is one of the better pipe boards in the line.
 Super Grippy and aggressive while still being relatively forgiving.
 It drives from wall to wall well and feels at home in the pipe.

-Jumps: We felt other boards were more poppy than the Banana Magic in Mervin’s line but you sacrifice a little pop for stability at speed.
+Jumps: We felt other boards were more poppy than the Banana Magic in Mervin’s line but it’s still got some upper level spring.
 Still we had no problem generating our own air around the mountain and launching kickers in the park was fun as well.

 The Lib Tech Banana Magic is a board for the rider that likes to push your riding regular or switch but still have a bit of a forgiving nature in case you push it too hard or feel mellow.
 We all liked this ride and it could definitely work for many riders.
 Especially for those that value edge hold over almost anything else.